V-Sekai/manuals/decisions/20240406-itch-github-actions.md

-# Proposed: Provide a V-Sekai Starter Kit
+# Draft: Provide a V-Sekai Starter Kit

 ## The Context